posit-dev/great-tables/.github/CONTRIBUTING.md

-# Information and Guidelines for Contributing to **gt**
+# Information and Guidelines for Contributing to **great_tables**

-There are many ways to contribute to the ongoing development of the **gt** package.
+There are many ways to contribute to the ongoing development of the **great_tables** package.
 Some contributions can be rather easy to do (e.g., fixing typos, improving documentation, filing issues for feature requests or problems, etc.) whereas other contributions can require more time and patience (like answering questions and submitting pull requests with code changes).
 Just know that that help provided in any capacity is very much appreciated. :)

 ## Filing Issues

-If you believe you found a bug, minimal reproducible example (MRE) for your posting to the [**gt** issue tracker](https://github.com/rstudio/gt-python/issues).
+If you believe you found a bug, minimal reproducible example (MRE) for your posting to the [**great_tables** issue tracker](https://github.com/posit-dev/great-tables/issues).
 Try not to include anything unnecessary, just the minimal amount of code that constitutes the reproducible bug.
 We will try to verify the bug by running the code in the MRE provided.
 The quality of the MRE will reduce the amount of back-and-forth communication in trying to understand how to execute the code on our systems.

 ## Answering questions

 A great way to help is by simply answering questions.
 It's amazing how a little conversation could lead to better insights on a problem.
 Don't quite know the answer?
 That's okay too.
 We're all in this together.

 Where might you answer user questions?
-Some of the forums for Q&A on **gt** include the [RStudio community](https://community.rstudio.com), on Twitter (a good search term is `gt #python`), and on [Stack Overflow](https://stackoverflow.com).
+Some of the forums for Q&A on **great_tables** include the _Issues_ and _Discussion_ pages in the repo.
 Good etiquette is key during these interactions: be a good person to all who ask questions.

 ### Making Pull Requests